Rouji/blog/content/posts/wayvnc_remote_desktop/index.md

 ```
 And you now have an extra screen you can't see.
 But if you connect to that VNC server from another PC, you *can* see it there.
 This is essentially something like Apple's [Sidecar](https://support.apple.com/en-us/102597), which is a pretty handy thing already.
-Just get a VNC app for you tablet or whatever and have more screens!
+Just get a VNC app for your tablet or whatever and have more screens!

 ## "Locking" the Local Console
 The extended desktop is already pretty good, but if you can't see the remote PC's screen, you have at least one workspace there you can't really interact with.